loopbackio/loopback-next/docs/site/HasMany-relation.md

   the target repository in the constructor of your source repository class.
   <!-- TODO: EXPLAIN WHY WE NEED TO INJECT A GETTER HERE -->
-- Declare a property with the factory function type `HasManyRepositoryFactory<targetModel, typeof sourceModel.prototype.id>` on the source repository class.
+- Declare a property with the factory function type `HasManyAccessor<targetModel, typeof sourceModel.prototype.id>` on the source repository class.
-- call the `_createHasManyRepositoryFactoryFor` function in the constructor of the source repository class with the relation name (decorated relation property on the source model) and target repository instance and assign it the property mentioned above.
+- call the `_createHasManyAccessorFor` function in the constructor of the source repository class with the relation name (decorated relation property on the source model) and target repository instance and assign it the property mentioned above.

 The following code snippet shows how it would look like:

 {% include code-caption.html
-content="/src/repositories/customer.repository.ts.ts" %}
+content="/src/repositories/customer.repository.ts" %}

 ```ts
 import {Order, Customer} from '../models';